If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

 Furthermore, this welding machine’s start and end cycles, along with its pre and post flow control, are all programmable.
 Aside from that, you can switch between 2T and 4T sequencer modes with the remote.

 The 2T mode offers two cycles.
 In 2T mode, you will have to use the torch switch cable or connect the foot pedal.
 All that you have to in this mode is press the switch while holding it down.
 The machine will work at the selected power setting for as long as you’re holding the switch.
 This mode is particularly suitable for beginners.

 One of the huge benefits of the AHP AlphaTIG 200x is its ability to weld various types of metal.
-This machine is capable of welding aluminum, mild steel, stainless steel, iron, copper, and more.
+This machine is capable of welding aluminum, mild and stainless steel, iron, copper, and more.

-The maximum metal thickness that you can weld is 3/8 inches and the minimum is 0.040 inches.
+The maximum metal thickness that you can weld is 3/8 inches, and the minimum is 0.040 inches.
 On 220 volts, this machine will have a maximum output current of 200 amps, which goes down to 140A on 110V.